 No alpha-galactosidase activity in plasma:

-- Onset in childhood or early adolescence.
+- Onset is usually in childhood.
 Often patients have slight builds with characteristic coarse facial features and delayed puberty.

 - Early symptoms of burning pain and paraesthesia in the extremities (acroparaesthesia) are a major cause of morbidity.
 Painful crises may be triggered by temperature change, fever, sun, physical exertion, etc. General fatigue and weakness are common.

-- Progressive development of symptoms consistent with disease affecting many different systems.
+- There is progressive development of symptoms consistent with disease affecting many different systems.
 For example:

 - Skin: angiokeratomas occur early and are small punctate red to blue-black telangiectasias, typically in a 'bathing suit' distribution.
 Hypohydrosis.
 Lymphoedema in the lower extremities.